Charlotte F. Muller: Career

 Between 1942 and 1946 Muller worked at Chase National Bank as Research Staff.
 She taught on Economics faculty of Brooklyn College in 1943, Barnard College in 1943–1946 and Occidental College in 1947.
-From 1948 to 1950 Muller was a Research Associate in Medical Care at the University of California in Berkeley.
+From 1948 to 1950 Muller was a Research Associate in Medical Care at the University of California, Berkeley.
 In 1952–1953 she was a lecturer in the rank of assistant professor at Yale University.
 Muller worked at Columbia University as a research associate in 1957–1960 and as an assistant professor in 1960–1967.
 Later she was a professor of urban studies at Center for Social Research at City University of New York, as well as a professor of economics at Graduate Program in Urban Planning at Hunter College.

 Muller was a president of the Public Health Association of New York.
 In 1978 she was one of the organizers of Census Bureau Conference on Issues in the Federal Statistical Needs Relating to Women.

 Muller was later professor emerita of economics at the Graduate Center of the City University of New York and associate director for economics at the International Leadership Center on Longevity and Society at Mount Sinai School of Medicine.
 She was also a Member of National Academy of Social Insurance.